frankstepanski/node-express-course/week4/readme.md

   - Use route parameters to specify which resource to access (e.g. /todos/:id)
   - Use query parameters to filter resources (e.g. /todos?completed=true)

-So example, the URL /todos provides access to a collection of todo resources, while the URL /todo/1 provides access to a single todo resource.
+So for example, the URL /todos provides access to a collection of todo resources, while the URL /todo/1 provides access to a single todo resource.
 A collection of resources is also considered one resource.

 REST uses various representations of a resource such as JSON, XML, HTML, and plain text.
 The most common representation is JSON.